subquery/documentation/docs/academy/herocourse/module2.md

   </CodeGroupItem>
 </CodeGroup>

-#### Step 7: Build the project
+#### Step 7: Build the Project

-The next step is to build the project with the following command:
+The next step is to build the project with the command as follows:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>